Donald Trump Convicted On All Charges In Hush Money Trial

 The 12-member jury deliberated for more than 11 hours over two days at the end of the extraordinary five-week trial held in a drab Manhattan courtroom.

-Trump was convicted of falsifying business records to reimburse his lawyer, Michael Cohen, for a $130,000 payment to adult performer Stormy Daniels on the eve of the 2016 election.
+Trump was convicted of falsifying business records to reimburse his lawyer, Michael Cohen, for a $130,000 payment to Stormy Daniels on the eve of the 2016 election, when her claim to have had sex with him could have proved politically fatal.

+The trial featured lengthy testimony from the adult performer, whose real name is Stephanie Clifford and who described to the court in graphic detail what she says was a 2006 sexual encounter with the married Trump.

-Prosecutors successfully laid out a case alleging that the hush money and the illegal covering up of the payment was part of a broader crime to prevent voters from knowing about Trump's behavior.
+Prosecutors successfully laid out a case alleging that the hush money and the illegal covering up of the payment was part of a broader crime to prevent voters from knowing about Trump's behaviour.

-Trump's defense attorneys had countered that "trying to influence an election" was simply "democracy" and that the former president did nothing wrong.
+Trump's defence attorneys had countered that“trying to influence an election” was simply“democracy” and that the former president did nothing wrong.

 The trial has distracted Trump from his campaign to unseat Biden.